The Best Sega Genesis RPGs / Role Playing Games to Play

 Phantasy Star IV - Released in 1994

-Phantasy Star for the Sega Genesis and Final Fantasy III for the SNES both launched in the same year, and it was incredibly difficult for players to choose one because both were absolute classics.
-If you were anything like us here at the The Old School Game Vault – you purchased both, and then proceeded to spend weeks and months raving and gasping as you explored their rich worlds and satisfying gameplay.
+Phantasy Star for the Sega Genesis and Final Fantasy III for the SNES both launched very close together, and it was incredibly difficult for players to choose one because both were absolute classics.
+If you were anything like us here at the Old School Game Vault – you purchased both, and then proceeded to spend weeks and months raving and gasping as you explored their rich worlds and satisfying gameplay.

 Phantasy Star III was a disappointment, so expectations were high for IV, and it absolutely delivered – the battle system (combinations upon combinations!), graphics, storyline and original characters are all so compelling that we still revisit this game from time to time, 25+ years after it was first released.
-Outside of Phantasy Star III not being my favorite, the first two titles in the series aren’t bad selections.
+Outside of Phantasy Star III not being my favorite, the Phantasy Stari II and the first one in the series aren’t bad selections.

 Other Great Sega Genesis Games:

 If you are looking for a Legend of Zelda type RPG on the Sega Genesis.
 Hands down, Crusader of Centy is a must-play!
 Unfortunately, Crusader of Centy is going to cost a pretty penny to buy these days, but it’s really the best Zelda clone without a huge challenge.
 A few good platformer RPG’s would be Cadash & Exile, I’d probably would choose to play Cadash on the turbografx 16 though, as it’s a better port of the game.

-Another one of the best Sega genesis RPGs game series to get into would be Ys, as Ys III: Wanderers from Ys would be a good addition to this list.
+Another one of the awesome genesis RPGs game series to get into would be Ys, as Ys III: Wanderers from Ys would be a good addition to this list.
 The Ys series was on many of the earlier 90s consoles, from the Super Nintendo, and Sega Master System.
 If you have the Sega Master converter for your Sega Genesis, the Wonder Boy series is a solid choice.
 Which we have a beautiful boxed converter for sale.